Bangladesh & Bhutan Tour

 • Transport

-All transport to complete the itinerary.
+All ground transport to complete the itinerary (flights not included).

 • Food in Bhutan